erininabox/final-project/README.md

   * [React Native](https://reactnative.dev/) for React on mobile devices (Warning, very involved)
   * Realtime data with web sockets using [socket.io](https://socket.io/)
   * [GraphQL](https://graphql.org/) An alternative paradigm to REST for creating APIs that provide data
+  * [Ruby on Rails](https://rubyonrails.org/) A full-stack web framework using the Ruby language

 🙌 This is an exciting opportunity to use your newly developed skills as a software engineer and **code to learn**. 🙌